vanwinlaw/drainable-combiner/README.md

 ## Mod Disclaimer
 Use at your own risk.
 This is just an excuse for me to play around with PZ modding, however I hope others find it useful and that it works as well.

+## Release
+- Remove the `ISCombineAlldebug.lua` file before releasing it to the workshop.
+- Update work notes in Steam to detail the functionality released.
+- Update GitHub releases.